ls1intum/Themis/docs/system/data-management.rst

 Themis App
 **********

-The app stores the authentication cookie in the HTTPCookieStorage, which is described in the Access Control and Security Chapter.
+The app stores the authentication cookie in the HTTPCookieStorage, which is described in the :ref:`Access Control and Security<Access Control and Security>` Chapter.

 UserDefaults